 Who does the White Mountain Rubber Duck Pluck benefit?

-All proceeds from the White Mountain Rubber Duck Pluck will benefit Pet Allies.
+All proceeds from the White Mountain Rubber Duck Pluck will benefit the homeless and vulnerable animals cared for by Pet Allies.

 How does it work?